Lib3Rt9/dl2024/Project/README.md

-Some simple funny rules for prefix: :)

-+ for a new feature
-- for a modified feature
-* for a bugfix
-! for an important note
+!!
 Note for different versions

 - The test_code folder contains the testing versions
 - The saved_model folder contains the saved model of the testing file which the names suggest